How to Pack for a Move

 Getting ready for the big move?
 While it may be easy to let your mind wander to life in your new home, there’s still an important process you shouldn’t overlook.
 If you’ve been putting off packing, this comprehensive checklist will walk you through every aspect of how to pack for the big move.
 Whether if it’s glassware, tools, or furniture, these packing tips for moving house will help you avoid potential pitfalls that could leave you with headaches long after moving day.

 Preparation is key

-After providing years of professional exit cleaning services, we know the thought of packing everything you own leaves you feeling overwhelmed, you’re not alone.
+After providing years of professional exit cleaning services, we know the thought of packing can leave tenants feeling overwhelmed.
+We’re here to say, you’re not alone.
 For most people, packing can be an exhausting and tedious process.
 However, with proper planning, it can become an enjoyable part of moving.

 Each room presents its own challenges, so documenting what you have will help determine what you should pack and also what you can get rid of.
 Lastly, getting all your packing supplies together will help you work through each room more efficiently.

 Creating something as simple as an inventory list is a great way to document all of your belongings.
 When you move into your new household, give your inventory list a quick scan to determine if anything has been lost, stolen or damaged.
 If you do find something wrong, you can quickly notify your moving company or file a claim with your insurance.

 - Determine all items of value (art, jewelry, electronics, and collectibles)

 - Note item name, description, condition and an estimated value